 Apple Cider Vinegar has a high pH and works to cause acid erosion to your enamel.
 Your enamel is very important — it’s the white hard area on the outside of teeth.

-Anything acidic in your diet with damage and weaken the enamel and if coupled with an abrasive — or even tooth normal tooth brushing — immediately after, it can cause irreversible damage to the teeth.
+Anything acidic in your diet with damage and weaken the enamel and if coupled with an abrasive (or even normal tooth brushing) immediately after, it can cause irreversible damage to the teeth.

 How to whiten teeth with apple cider vinegar